autoplot/documentation/md/help.md

 ### Discovery

-A discovery plug-in helps the user develop a valid URI to enter into the address bar.
+A discovery plug-in helps the scientist develop a valid URI to enter into the address bar.

 Discovery plug-ins are activated by entering their vap prefix (e.g.